Palmer Hayden: Early life

-Originally named Peyton Cole Hedgeman, Hayden was born on January 15, 1890, in Wide water, Virginia.
-Hayden was introduced to the arts by his older brother who took up drawing at an early age.
+Originally named Peyton Cole Hedgeman, Hayden was born on January 15, 1890, in Widewater, Virginia.
+Hayden was introduced to the arts by his older brother, who took up drawing at an early age.
 Despite his early interest in art, Hayden had ambitions to become a fiddle player.
 Unfortunately, several obstacles prevented this, including his reserved nature and financial instability in his family.
 Despite his great success as an artist, Hayden would later come to regret his decision to abandon his initial dream.
 Bitter frustration lingered in Hayden's mind as is reflected in some of his work.
 Midnight at the Crossroads is a painting that depicts the decision he was forced to make.
 While the notable tilt of his feet and face illustrate his inclination towards the path of the musician, he ultimately chooses the other road.
 This piece demonstrates the personal significance of Hayden's conflict.

 Hayden moved to Washington, D.C. during his teenage years in order to find work to make a living.
 He worked as a carrier and an errand boy while finding inspiration for his work from the everyday bustle of the city.
 It was in Washington, D.C. where Hayden ultimately began to pursue an art career, and where he first encountered an experience with explicit racism.
 Hayden had placed an ad in the local paper for an artist's assistant, and was bewildered when he was rejected for being African-American upon arriving at the interview.
 Discouraged, Hayden decided to go into employment as a laborer for the Buffalo Bill Circus and then the Ringling Brothers Circus.
 He bounced from occupation to occupation with little commitment, then decided to enter the army's black company stationed in the Philippines.

 Hayden enlisted into the military in 1912.
 While enrolled, he found himself pleased with the amount of spare time he had and even found a tutor in second lieutenant Arthur Boetscher, who enjoyed map drawing and would often loosely instruct Hayden.
 This was Hayden's first true experience with artistic education.
 After four years of service in the military, Hayden decided to re-enlist.
 He was assigned to the 10th Cavalry at West Point where his role was taking care and training the horses that the cadets learned to ride on.
 At this time, he also enrolled into a correspondence drawing course, on which he spent $10 of the $18 he made monthly.

 After he was discharged from the army, he relocated to Greenwich Village, a neighborhood located in lower Manhattan within New York City.
 During the pursuit of his developing art career, he worked as a postal clerk, janitor, and a variety of other part-time jobs in order to provide for himself.
 This period of his life was difficult, but was nevertheless worthwhile as Hayden became a prolific Harlem artist of his era.